invidian/secure-and-reproducible-arch-linux/README.md

 ##### [Getting physical access to your unlocked machine with unlocked password manager](#getting-physical-access-to-your-unlocked-machine-with-unlocked-password-manager)

-If an leave your machine unattended and unlocked your password manager can be easily compromised.
+If you leave your machine unattended and unlocked, your password manager can be easily compromised.

 #

 ### Security of your online services

-The same 2 distinct circumstances applies to security of your online services.
-The first one is how you usually access your password manager.
-The second one is how attacker can get access to it.

 #### Regular authentication methods for online services